 Alabama’s Board of Public Accountancy requires CPA candidates to have a baccalaureate degree, at minimum, from a program consisting of 150 credit hours.
 These 150 hours must consist of 33 hours in accounting (excluding introductory courses), 27 hours in business courses (excluding accounting), and 3 hours in business law.
 With most bachelor’s programs consisting of just 120 semester hours of college credit, a master’s in accounting can provide the 30 additional credit hours in advanced accounting coursework required for licensure in Alabama.
 Applicants interested in becoming accountants with CPA credentials must be U.S. citizens, but do not need to be current residents of Alabama.

 Alabama is a two-tier state.
-This means that candidates who pass the CPA Exam receive a certificate, but will then need to document appropriate work experience before being issued a license that grants the recipient permission to practice.
-The amount of experience required varies based on the type of experience, but is generally the equivalent of one year of full time employment in public accounting.
+This means that a candidate interested in learning how to become an accountant in Alabama who passes the CPA Exam receives a certificate but will then need to document appropriate work experience before being issued a license that grants them permission to practice.
+The amount of experience required varies based on the type of experience but is generally the equivalent of one year of full-time employment in public accounting.

 Employment and Salary Trends for Alabama’s Accountants

-According to the Alabama Department of Labor, there were roughly 17,380 accountants and auditors employed throughout Alabama in 2018.
-By 2026, this number is expected to reach nearly 18,920.
-This 8.9% employment growth change coupled with normal changes in the workforce will lead to some 1,730 annual job openings for accountants and auditors during this ten-year projection period.
+According to the Alabama Department of Labor, there were roughly 17,930 accountants and auditors employed throughout Alabama in 2018.
+By 2028, this number is expected to reach nearly 19,200.
+This 7.1% employment growth change coupled with normal changes in the workforce will lead to some 1,860 annual job openings for accountants and auditors in this ten-year period leading up to 2028.<!- mfunc feat_school ->

 In 2017, the publication Area Development ranked Alabama as the sixth best state in the country for doing business.
-Both auto and aerospace companies have been growing rapidly in Alabama in recent years, creating new opportunities for managerial accountants, controllers, treasurers and financial officers.
+Both auto and aerospace companies have been growing rapidly in Alabama in recent years, creating new opportunities for managerial accountants, controllers, treasurers and financial officers.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 In fact, Business Facilities magazine gave Alabama a number one ranking in 2018 for its support of the automotive manufacturing industry.
 Recent successes include securing the building of the Toyota-Mazda joint venture automobile manufacturing plant.